 5.4.3.
-Suppress messages about new/deleted files
+Suppress messages about new/deleted/modified files

 If you want to suppress messages about the creation of certain files (e.g. rotated log files), you can use the options IgnoreAdded=/fullpath/with_some_regex_inside and/or IgnoreMissing=/fullpath/with_some_regex_inside (to be placed in the [Misc] section of the configuration files.
 If you want to add more regular expressions, you can use these options multiple times.
+Since transient files might get modified during their lifetime, there is also the option IgnoreModified=/fullpath/with_some_regex_inside

-Note: The argument to IgnoreAdded and IgnoreMissing must be a regular expression that matches the full path.
+Note: The argument to IgnoreAdded, IgnoreMissing, and IgnoreModified must be a regular expression that matches the full path.
 In particular, it has to start with a forward slash..
 To test your regex before putting in samhain, you do something like this: